GDSC-PLM/git-spooky-workshop/pages/PETRAS_4THYEAR.md

 </h1>

 <h3 align="center">
-    **I learned about how to contribute to open source code and learn about the gist of using GIT!!
+    I learned about how to contribute to open source code and learn about the gist of using GIT!!
+    I also learned about the hacktoberfest and the benefits of joining and lastly I learned about the advantages of writing a perfect commit changes
 </h3>